Become a HammondCare volunteer

 - Bring your pet for a visit

-- Assist with group activities such as exercise programs, cooking, nail care and arts & crafts
+- Assist with group activities such as exercise, cooking, and arts & crafts

-- Capture a patient’s life story through the Life Stories biography service
+- Capture a patient’s life story through our biography program

 Call 1800 79 33 99 for more information